-[Customer Beta] Mirror in inbox rule action
+Mirror in inbox rule template

 Overview

-The Mirror in inbox rule action allows you to make conversations in individual inboxes visible in shared inboxes.
+The Mirror in inbox company rule template allows you to make conversations in individual inboxes visible in shared inboxes.
 The conversation is accessible in both inboxes at the same time, without moving the conversation out of the individual inbox.
 This is helpful for teams with workflows where customers directly email a specific teammate (like an account manager), but conversations also need to be visible to the entire team via a shared inbox.

 Using the shared inbox, teams can then: